PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 10:42:35
+Last updated: 2024-04-11 10:43:08
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson